nasa/delta/README.md

 ![DELTA example flowchart](delta/../docs/delta_flowchart.png)

-# TODO: Get okay from Brian that using this crop of image 1044 is okay

 DELTA is under active development by the
 [NASA Ames Intelligent Robotics Group](https://ti.arc.nasa.gov/tech/asr/groups/intelligent-robotics/) through the end of 2021.
 Initially, it is mapping floods for disaster response, in collaboration with the